 One day, I was asked to help rebuild a brand that had seen a 23% drop over the previous 30 years.
 Other advertising campaigns had been mounted through the decades, but none was able to arrest the decline.
 The product was milk.
 And my idea was to photograph celebrities with milk mustaches to educate consumers on the positive benefits of milk.

 Quickly becoming a part of pop culture, the milk mustache campaign’s success led me to co-author The Milk Mustache Book (a New York Times Best Seller) and Milk Mustache Mania.
-My milk mustache ad featuring Bart and Lisa Simpson is on permanent exhibit at the Smithsonian Institute in Washington, D.C., just a few steps from the Star Spangled Banner.
+My milk mustache ad featuring Bart and Lisa Simpson is on permanent exhibit at the Smithsonian Institution in Washington, D.C., just a few steps from the Star Spangled Banner.

 I have a B.F.A. from Kean University where I am the recipient of their Distinguished Alumnus in Business Award.
 Along the way I’ve collected a pile of creative awards.
 Not being a namedropper I wouldn’t think of citing Effie, Andy, Clio, One Show, Art Directors Club, Communication Arts and the Cannes International Advertising Festival.